MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/send-emails/understand-troubleshoot-oof-replies.md

 :::image type="content" source="media/understand-troubleshoot-oof-replies/OOF12.jpg" alt-text="Screenshot of checking OOF reply blocking using PowerShell.":::

 > [!NOTE]
-> If this option is set to **$false**, no automatic replies will be sent to users for that domain.
+> If this option is set to **$false**, no automatic replies will be sent to users in that domain.
 This setting takes precedence over the automatic replies that are set up at the mailbox level or over the OOF type (as discussed earlier).

-Keep in mind that **$false** is the default value for new remote domains that you **create** plus the built-in remote domain that is named "Default" in Exchange Online.
+Keep in mind that **$false** is the default value for new remote domains that you **create** and also for the built-in remote domain that is named "Default" in Exchange Online.

 ### If the email message is marked as spam and sent to Junk, an automatic reply is not generated at all